-If you’ve every wondered what a GFCI outlet is or how it works, we’ve got you covered; we’re GFCI and outlet repair experts!
-Watch the video and read some frequently asked questions below to learn more about GFCIs and how they can help protect your home!
+If you’ve every wondered what a GFCI outlet is or how it works, we’ve got you covered; we’re GFCI and outlet experts!
+Read some frequently asked questions below to learn more about GFCIs and how they can help protect your home!

 What is a GFCI Outlet?

 One way to think about an electrical outlet is to imagine it as a two-way road.
 Energy flows in one side and out the other.
 Shocks occur when that circuit gets completed by – you guessed it! – YOU!

 Ground Fault Circuit Interrupters (GFCI) protect you against this shock risk.
 These are used on outlets, extension cords, modular plugs, and even on your electrical panel itself.

 Where Are GFCI Outlets Located?

 GFCI outlets are most often located in places where water may interrupt the flow of electricity.
 This includes:

 - Utility rooms

 You’ll be able to find them because they include “Test” and “Reset” buttons on the outlet itself.
 These may be color-coded – red for “Reset” and black for “Test”.

 The left slot of an outlet is neutral.
 The right side is hot and the hole at the bottom grounds the whole thing.
 When appliances work as designed, the electricity flows from hot to neutral.
 In outlet with a GFCI, power is cut off when this electrical flow becomes unbalanced, even a tiny bit!